hitch-fr/Desiccant/README.md

 ## Release

-Desiccant will be released soon, in fact at hitch.fr, we already been using it for months.
+Desiccant will be released soon, actually we already been using it for months at hitch.fr.
 Nonetheless, I will be committing small parts at a time and while doing so, I will be refactoring, commenting and double check for possible security issues.